jinghuazhao/software-notes/README.md

 With the later option we can always download the latest release, make minor changes, test the documentation example(s) and give feedback to the developers.

-Recent usage notes is contained in [cambridge-ceu/csd3](https://cambridge-ceu.github.io/csd3/).
+Recent usage notes are given in [cambridge-ceu/csd3](https://cambridge-ceu.github.io/csd3/).